Why People Need SNAP: Countering Myths with Reality

 SNAP and Abortion

-Additionally, 26% of women having abortions had incomes of 100% to 199% of the poverty line.
+Additionally, 26% of women having abortions were living at 100% to 199% of the poverty line.
 They are the second-poorest women in our country.
-Yet they make up only 18% of the population.
+A small minority of women, who are among the poorest in our society, account for the majority of women having abortions.

 Having a child is something many poor people feel they cannot afford.
 Researcher Laura Hussey, in her book The Pro-Life Pregnancy Help Movement: Serving Women or Saving Babies?
 (Lawrence, Kansas: University Press of Kansas, 2020), asked women who had abortions the following question: